savagelysubtle/BIG-BRAIN-Memory-Bank/memory-bank/core/active/activeContext.md

 ## Workflow Mode

-**Current Mode**: ACT
+**Current Mode**: PLAN

-We are currently in ACT mode, focused on efficient implementation of Phase 1 components from the Memory System Enhancement Plan.
-This implementation follows our detailed planning phase and is guided by the comprehensive architecture defined in the plan.
+We are currently in PLAN mode, preparing for the implementation of Phase 3 components from the Memory System Enhancement Plan.
+We need to design the architecture for the Advanced Features before proceeding to implementation.

 ## Task Complexity

 **Current Task Complexity**: Level 4 (Critical)

-This task involves system-wide architectural changes to core memory functionality, with significant impact across all operations.
+This task continues to involve system-wide architectural changes to core memory functionality, with significant impact across all operations.
 The complex network of dependencies and advanced implementation requirements warrant Level 4 classification.